steveseguin/electroncapture/docs/runtime-validation.md

    `usingProcessSpecificLoopback` field and retains compatibility with the older `usingProcessLoopback` field.
 Real native capture reports true and the frequency check confirms isolation of each generated source.
-3. **Fullscreen state discrepancy.** On the available Windows monitor, requesting fullscreen expands the capture window to 1920×1080, while `isFullScreen()` remains false.
-Reproduced after explicitly showing/restoring the window.
-Manual exit followed by resizing works.
-Actual menu toggle/resolution behavior in this state requires investigation; this is not claimed to be a confirmed user-visible failure.
+3. **Fullscreen fallback fixed.** On the available Windows monitor, requesting fullscreen expands the capture window to 1920×1080, while `isFullScreen()` remains false.
+Resolution changes now use the app's existing `window.full` fallback to exit fullscreen before sizing, and startup fullscreen initializes that flag.
+   The real-device validation now exercises this path without manually exiting fullscreen first and passes.
+The underlying Electron getter discrepancy remains.
 4. **Short close-path recording timestamp warning.** All three short recordings decode, but FFmpeg reports one duplicate/non-monotonic video timestamp in the close-path canvas fixture.
 The analyzer conservatively flags this recording.